bjourne/c-examples/README.md

 Test suites for the various libraries.

 ## Programs
-Demo programs of all kinds.
+Demo programs of all kinds:

+* `opencl.c`: Lists installed OpenCL platforms.

 ## Compilation